Arterial BRT planning process

 In 2020 and 2021, we used a four-step process and engaged the public to help us identify our region's next BRT priorities.
 Each step was based on four principles that guided the planning process for BRT, rooted in public engagement, Metropolitan Council transit policy, and the performance of the bus network:

 Step 1: Identify (Spring 2020)

-Based on these principles, Metro Transit identified 19 potential corridors to be considered for BRT.
-Learn more about the development of the BRT Principles and how candidate corridors were identified (PDF).
+Metro Transit identified 19 potential corridors to be considered for BRT.
+Learn more about how candidate corridors were identified (PDF).

 Step 2: Screen (Summer 2020)

 We conducted a screening process to narrow the 19 candidates down to a set of 11 corridors to advance for more analysis.
 Learn more about the screening process (PDF) and see a summary report of engagement (PDF) around this step in the process.

 Step 3: Evaluate (Fall 2020)

 For 10 of the corridors advanced in Step 2, we developed corridor concept plans to estimate costs, ridership, and other benefits.
-We evaluated the lines in more detail using evaluation criteria based on public feedback and the BRT principles listed above, and sorted them into three tiers for near-term, mid-term, and longer-term implementation.
-See the results and provide your feedback.
+We evaluated the lines in more detail using evaluation criteria based on public feedback and the BRT principles, and sorted them into three tiers for near-term, mid-term, and longer term implementation.
+Explore the evaluation results (PDF).